-5.11 EMPLOYEE HEALTH BENEFITS
+5.10 EMPLOYEE HEALTH BENEFITS

-The City of Tontitown provides a group health plan for all of its full-time employees.
-Detailed information on the policy and coverage will be given to employees at the time of hire.
-Additional information may be obtained from the Department Head.
+The City of Tontitown provides medical, prescription, dental, vision and life insurance for all of its full-time employees.
+The city also provides cafeteria plan coverage to all of its full-time employees.
+Detailed information on the policies and coverage will be given to employees at the time of hire.
+Additional information may be obtained from the Mayor's office.

-5.12 OCCUPATIONAL INJURIES
+5.11 OCCUPATIONAL INJURIES

 All city employees are covered under the Arkansas State Workers' Compensation laws.
-Any employee incurring an "on-the job" injury should immediately notify the employee's supervisor who will arrange for appropriate medical treatment and prepare the necessary reports required for the employee to be compensated.
+Any employee incurring an "on-the-job" injury should immediately notify a supervising department head, if available, and the Mayor's office who will arrange for appropriate medical treatment and prepare the necessary reports required for the employee to be compensated.
 Rules and regulations concerning Workers' Compensation have been posted on bulletin boards located in City Hall.

-5.13 ACCIDENTAL INJURY
+5.12 ACCIDENTAL INJURY